 While SharePoint was the desired platform, due to its familiarity with staff and integration with Office, it was clear the 2010 system as it stood could not deliver the required availability or scale needed for a system that was intended to be the backbone of the college’s staff collaboration efforts.

 Security was also a major concern.
 A lot of the intranet content pertained to highly confidential student and staff records, which requires the highest levels of data protection.
 While SharePoint was only accessible from the tightly-controlled campus PCs, the standard SharePoint platform security, operating procedures and good IT security practice were enough to ensure document security.
 Opening up the intranet to logins from devices off-campus, over the internet, represented a whole new set of challenges, that required guaranteed levels of security, regardless of how the document was treated.

-Fuse began our engagement with the college in the spring of 2015 by building a new high-availability SharePoint 2013 farm.
-We split server roles and components across the college’s two datacenters, to ensure high performance across all locations, and resiliency in case of a datacentre outage.
+Fuse began our engagement by building a new high-availability SharePoint 2013 farm, splitting server roles and components across the college’s two datacenters, to ensure high performance across all locations, and resiliency in case of a datacentre outage.

-The existing SharePoint 2010 intranet was then migrated to this new environment over the summer holidays, to allow the developers and content editors to take advantage of the new features in 2013, before the staff got hold of it in the autumn term.
+The existing intranet was then migrated to this new environment over the summer holidays, to allow the developers and content editors to take advantage of the new features in 2013.
 As part of the new SharePoint platform, we also set up an Office web apps farm, which allows devices without Office installed (such as Macs and mobile devices) to edit documents within SharePoint using just the browser.